How To Teach Yourself Classical Guitar (even if you live on the moon)

 There are many fine method books out there.
 While books have their limitations (potentially dry and boring, no video or feedback), they are certainly better than nothing.

-They can also add some great background education and expose you to concepts, repertoire and ways of working but you might not otherwise get when you teach yourself classical guitar.
+They can also add some great background education and expose you to concepts like classical guitar technique, guitar tips, repertoire, and ways of working but you might not otherwise get when you teach yourself classical guitar.

 Some potentials for your library are: